 - Faunal inventories.
 In an era when there is considerable interest in biodiversity and extinctions, it is a paradox that we do not have a complete list of the Lepidoptera species, including an estimate of the undescribed species, for any state, county, or locality in North America.
 I have initiated inventories at several localities in California; the most comprehensive of these are the faunas of Santa Cruz Island, Walnut Creek, Inverness (Marin Co.), Big Creek and Hastings Reserve (Monterey Co.).
 During the past two decades I have devoted the largest portion of my time to the several other California Channel Islands.

-At Big Creek, we have processed more than 300 blacklight samples and 1,400 larval collections, and these represent about 350 species (37% of the known fauna of 950+ species).
-As a means of comparison to Neotropical faunal inventory, I was a collaborator on a 12-year NSF-sponsored project through OTS in which we sampled the biodiversity of selected arthropods at the La Selva Biological Station, an adjacent 2000 meter elevational transect in Costa Rica.
+At Big Creek, they have processed more than 300 blacklight samples and 1,400 larval collections, and these represent about 350 species (37% of the known fauna of 950+ species).
+As a means of comparison to Neotropical faunal inventory, he was a collaborator on a 12-year NSF-sponsored project through OTS in which we sampled the biodiversity of selected arthropods at the La Selva Biological Station, an adjacent 2000 meter elevational transect in Costa Rica.

 The ultimate goals of these biodiversity studies are to: